neoforged/Documentation/docs/entities/data.md

 The most simple way to add data is as a field in your `Entity` class.
 You can then interact with this data in any way you wish.
 However, this quickly becomes very annoying as soon as you have to synchronize that data.
 This is because most entity logic is run on the server only, and it is only occasionally (depending on the [`EntityType`][entitytype]'s `clientUpdateInterval` value) that an update is sent to the client; this is also the cause for easily noticeable entity "lags" when the server's tick speed is too slow.

 As such, vanilla introduces a few systems to help with that, each of which serves a specific purpose.
+You also always have the option of [sending custom data][custom] when necessary.

 ## `SynchedEntityData`